kc-z-e-n/PopcornTogether/README.md

 ## Community Reviews
 Extension feature

-The following feature will not be developed at milestone 2, but will be extended upon to further complement the full suite of movie finding and tracking options the user has with PopcornTogether.

 By collating the community opinions of a movie based on a 5 star scale, our community reviews feature enables users to view movie ratings and short reviews from fellow users within the platform.
 This provides a more personalized and relatable perspective compared to generic critic reviews.
 Furthermore, critics tend to have a more skewed and distinct perspective towards movies and are not liekly to give accurate, representative, or actionable information when it comes to subjective fields such as movie enjoyment.

 We have created a preliminary render using [Figma](https://www.figma.com) to help us visualise what the review page would look like.
 This is displayed below: